-Find keywords, files and clip tags across your entire Trint back catalog with global search
+Find keywords, files and moments across your entire Trint back catalog with global search

 Updated over a week ago

-Trint has a global search function that allows you to easily find moments that matter across your Trint files.
+Trint's global search function helps you easily find key moments or files across your Trint library.
 This guide will show you how to use global search and how it can help with content creation.

 This support guide will cover:

 You can access global search from anywhere in the Trint web app by using the search bar in the top right-hand corner of your browser.
 You can also use the keyboard shortcut – CTRL + /.

 Type in the words or phrase you want to search and Trint will bring up results from across your Trint library (not just the page you’re on).
 This includes: